 It is quite simple and it goes like this.

-If you are thinking about asking a female colleague to do something - and it does not matter what it is, all you are doing is asking them to consider taking an action based on your request - STOP and ask yourself this question:
+If you are about to ask a female colleague to do something/anything - STOP and ask yourself this question:

 "If I were talking to a male colleague, would I ask them to do this?"